szha/gh-news/README.md

-# TVM News
+# MXNet News

-A tool for generating the TVM newsletter's detailed statistics.
+A tool for generating the MXNet newsletter's detailed statistics.
 The initial version of this tool was borrowed from [Ziheng Jiang](https://github.com/ZihengJiang) and others.
 In order to make it more discoverable and reusable I packaged it